Why Teach in the UCSB Writing Program?

 How can I learn more?

 The Writing Program is happy to talk with prospective TAs about teaching in the Program.
 For questions contact Madeleine Sorapure, Professor of Writing Studies and Writing Program Director (893-2462), or just stop by South Hall 1522.
-You can also contact Jeffrey Hanson, Lecturer and Chair of TA Training and Supervision.
+You can also contact Randi Browning, Lecturer and Chair of TA Training and Supervision.

 I know I want to apply.
 What are next steps?